 You have to know the room if you want to deliver the best retirement speech.
 And that means you need to know where you are giving this speech.
 At work?
 At a retirement party?
 Or somewhere else.

 The tone and content of your speech can differ when it comes to different environments.
-So think about the place you’re giving the speech while writing the content.
-Some jokes work at a retirement party at home but are not appropriate at the office.
-You’re going to have success in every room if your retirement speech is positive, upbeat, and thankful/ grateful and at no expense of someone else.
+So think about where you’re giving the speech while writing the content.
+Some jokes work at a retirement party at home but are inappropriate at the office.
+You will succeed in every room if your retirement speech is positive, upbeat, and thankful/ grateful and at no expense of someone else.

 Your audience is the judge of your retirement speech.
 If you can’t connect with your audience, you’re not giving a good enough speech.
-So know who your audience is and look for references in your speech everyone can relate.
+So know who your audience is and look for references in your speech everyone can relate to.

 Is your audience all co-workers?
-Then there probably are also co-workers around in their 20’s and 30’s that have a hard time relating to someone who’s retiring.
+Then there probably are also co-workers in their 20s and 30s who have a hard time relating to someone retiring.
 So include references to the workplace they can also relate to.

 Is your audience the retiree?
-Then your goal is to celebrate them, so after finish speaking, you want them to feel appreciated.
+Then your goal is to celebrate them.
+So after you finish speaking, you want them to feel appreciated.
 You can strive for a balance of humor, sincerity, and respect in your speech.

 Many people use a joke or a question to start.
 But you can also use a prop.
-It helps to capture people’s attention if you use a physical object that is strange for that environment.
+It helps to capture people’s attention if you use a strange physical object for that environment.
 If people do not understand what you’re doing, you’ve got people’s attention.
 And great timing helps as well.

 Think about a physical object that is maybe strange at first but is something you can refer to at the beginning of your speech and maybe can come back to at the end.
 Or use a great joke that you know everyone in the audience can enjoy.

-Another thing to remember that most speeches will start in the same boring way.
-For example: Hi I am Kirsten Veldman, and more about Me, Me and Me.
+Another thing to remember is that most speeches will start in the same boring way.
+For example: Hi, I am Kirsten Veldman, and more about Me, Me, and Me.
 The audience is already bored.
-This simple trick will grab their attention right away: start with something NOT about you but with something interesting and valuable for the audience.
+This simple trick will immediately grab their attention: start with something NOT about you but with something interesting and valuable for the audience.

-Another great tool to hold peoples attention is to interact with them within the first minute of your speech.
-If you want them to listen, you must get them to respond to you, so they engage with what you are saying.
-Engaging your audience is what makes a speech memorable and therefore, successful.
+Another great tool to hold people’s attention is interacting with them within the first minute of your speech.
+If you want them to listen, you must get them to respond to you so they engage with what you are saying.
+Engaging your audience is what makes a speech memorable and, therefore, successful.

-You want your audience moving and speaking to you, and you can achieve that by asking a question or ask to show hands.
+You want your audience to move and speak to you, and you can achieve that by asking a question or asking to show hands.
 And using humor is a great way to get the audience engaged.
 As I said, you can use a prop or ask a (provocative) question to let them respond to you.
-Do something people don’t expect, and they are hooked for the rest of your speech.
+Do something people don’t expect; they are hooked for the rest of your speech.

-The attention of an audience tunes off completely when they hear dry material, statistics, or a lengthy summary (of a whole career).
+An audience’s attention turns off completely when they hear dry material, statistics, or a lengthy summary (of a whole career).
 The human brain doesn’t process that easily.

 But our brain turns on when it comes to hearing individual or personal stories we can relate to.
-So if you want to move people emotionally, you need to tell stories.
-And moving or funny stories is what keeps the audience engaged with your speech.
+So if you want to move people emotionally, you must tell stories.
+And moving or funny stories are what keep the audience engaged with your speech.

-You probably can think of a lot of different stories and anecdotes that everyone will enjoy.
-But the key to a great retirement speech is to tell one or maximum two stories and go all out with that.
+You probably can think of many different stories and anecdotes that everyone will enjoy.
+But the key to a great retirement speech is to tell one or a maximum of two stories and go all out with that.
 Make sure you pick the right story.
-Don’t tell an embarrassing story that a retiree or someone else gets uncomfortable.
+Don’t tell an embarrassing story that a retiree or someone else gets uncomfortable with.
 Pick a story or anecdote everyone can laugh at.

 You need to move your body to help to deliver your speech.
 Energy is everything, so if you give energy to the audience, they will give it back to you.
 So get away from the stand or lectern to perform and use body language that reinforces the content of your speech.

 Great speeches are short speeches.
 The sweet spot of a speech, in general, is between 5 – 7 minutes.
 And don’t make it longer than 10 minutes.
 Again keeping your audience’s attention is crucial, so keep it short and sharp.
-Keep in mind: “It’s best to leave your audience before it leaves you”.
+Remember: “It’s best to leave your audience before it leaves you.”

 After captivating their attention with humor and stories, the audience is wide open to anything you want to drop on them.